hehao98/MIT6.828Labs-JOS/reports/Lab3.md

 		     : "cc", "memory");
 ```

-We need to know that this inline assembly has assigned system call number and arguments to these registers, and we can read these registers in kernel from the trap frame like this.
+We need to know that this in-line assembly has assigned system call number and arguments to these registers, and we can read these registers in kernel from the trap frame like this.
 We can also return the system call return value by setting `%eax` register in the trap frame.

 ```c
 if (tf->tf_trapno == T_SYSCALL) {